Violent-Profession-Transition/MIT-6.042J-MathCS-Fall2010/p3-wop-invariant-strong-induction.md

 - j and k are therefore product of primes
 - n = j * k = product of primes, contradiction QED

+## Recipe for WOP

+A Well Ordering Proof starts with the assumption that the set of counterexamples is not empty.
+It then follows that this set must have a smallest element, by the Well Ordering Principle.
+Much of the math focuses on showing that the set is empty or that there is another element in the set of counterexamples that is even smaller than the smallest element.

 ## Well Ordering Principle VS Induction

 Well Ordering Principle and the Induction Rules are closely related.
 We can take any Well Ordering proof and reformat it into an Induction proof, and vice versa.

+Induction and WOP are rephrasing of the same logical principle. _Which to use is a mater of taste_

 ## Invariant